 To make all of the above work as smoothly as possible, and to continuously improve upon how it gets done, everything has to be process driven.
 To continually improve our work it must be repeatable and measurable, to be repeatable everything that support does must be codified and continuously validated and improved.
-To test and find the holes in our processes we use every interaction between us to find and vette situations that are not documented.
-Every new employee added to the support team and every weekly Customer Day participant is a test of our codification of support, where we fail, we queue process documentation to be added or improved.
+To test and find the holes in our processes we use every interaction between us and customers to find and vet situations that are not documented and when we find problems we queue process documentation to be added or improved.

 Scrum and the Proactive versus Reactive Schism